hollowdll/hakjdb/README.md

 # Overview
-kvdb is an in-memory key-value store.
+kvdb is an in-memory key-value store written in go language.
 It can be used as a database or cache.

 Components:
 - `kvdbserver` - The server process